Petronella Robotics / Overview

 What "cyber-first" means in practice

 It means we do not build a robotics prototype on a developer laptop that is also reading personal email.
-It means the development environment runs on hardware we operate, with audit logging on by default, with access scoped to named identities, with secrets managed in a vault rather than committed to a repository, and with a software bill of materials produced for every external dependency the build pulls in.
+The development environment runs on hardware we operate, with audit logging on by default, access scoped to named identities, secrets managed in a vault rather than committed to a repository, and a software bill of materials produced for every external dependency the build pulls in.
 That is not robotics-specific.
 It is what cybersecurity practice looks like applied to a robotics codebase.
+The penetration testing pillar describes the testing posture we apply to any prototype before it leaves the lab; the incident response pillar describes what happens if a deployed prototype is implicated in an active event.

 What "compliance-first" means in practice